cldwalker/rubydoc/README.md

 # Description

-A repl tool to make it easier for rubyists to understand clojure.
+A repl tool to help rubyists find clojure equivalents.
 This project provides a rubydoc command to search the included db of ruby/clojure comparisons.
 Compares versions >= ruby 1.9.3 and clojure 1.4.0.